Mater8600/roclean/README.md

 This tool assists Roblox terminators in identifying peculiar usernames within large groups.
 Its purpose is to detect individuals with unconventional usernames on the platform, thereby contributing to a safer and more wholesome environment on Roblox.
-Since it was developed quickly, there may be some errors present.
+This is my first ever publish project,so there is bound to have some errors present.
 Your suggestions for improvement are welcome.
-The gui version is almost completely done, just a few more quality of life improvements
+The gui version is almost completely done, just a few more quality of life improvements are needed and possbile stablity

 Important considerations: